The World Wide Web is a decentral network of human-readable documents connected with links.

 netEstate specializes in semantic technologies.

 We have developed a software for facetted full text search in Semantic Web databases.
-Our facetted search in Wikipedia is a reference implementation using DBpedia – the machine readable version of Wikipedia.
+Our facetted search in Wikipedia – which used to live on the domain semantic-search.info – was a reference implementation using DBpedia – the machine readable version of Wikipedia.

 The Sparql Crawl Server was developed for the FOAF search engine.
 It is a Java Web application that crawls a list of URLs containing RDF and executes a SPARQL query on the resulting RDF graphs.